OsatoVicTory/AuthenticationTask/README.md

 N.B: Registration was used as sign up in my routes

 FEATURES :
--Sign up, password hashing and adding of roles
+  - Sign up, password hashing and adding of roles

--Log in, Signing of payload with jwt and generation of token
+  - Log in, Signing of payload with jwt and generation of token

   - Authed Routes for users only, staffs only, admin only and manager only.

--password recovery
+  - password recovery

--log out
+  - log out

 Screenshot Details